jkoutavas/unity-project-template/README.md

 2. A "GameEngine" directory at `{clone-root}/GameEngine/src` separated completely from the Unity Project.
 This allows independent development and testing of the game's logic.
 The Unity project integrates with it via a debugable .dll Plugin.
 3. xUnit.net based unit testing at `{clone-root}/GameEngine/test` for the GameEngine (using [Getting Started with xUnit.net](https://xunit.net/docs/getting-started/netfx/cmdline) as a setup guide.
 4. A dotnet console app at `{clone-root}/Console` for interaction with the GameEngine, again, separate from Unity.
 Allowing for an independent "front end" to the GameEngine which validates the GameEngine as purely a backend without Unity dependencies.
 The Console is using the [Command Line Parser](https://www.nuget.org/packages/CommandLineParser/) nuget package to provide a REPL to interact with the GameEngine.
+5. An example `omnisharp.json` file (`example.omnisharp.json`) which can be placed at `~/.omnisharp/omnisharp.json` or in your project's tree for a consistent coding style.

 To put the GameEngine's .dll into the Unity project (at `{clone-root}/Project`):